 Round to the west, the rocky outcrops and olive studded hillsides over towards Tsakistra and Kambi mark a closer landscape.

-Over our Ruin to the West, the hills are closer
+Over to the West, the hills are closer

 Down at the pool, the terrace stretches out over one of them, the Athimolakos gorge, diving 200m below.